-Put Up Your Duke, the second book in the Dukes Behaving Badly series, has a cover* and a blurb!
-It’ll be out June 30, 2015.
+Yay!
+Put Up Your Duke, the second full-length book in the Dukes Behaving Badly series, comes out next month, on June 30th, to be precise.

 He was once happily bedding and boxing, but in the newest Duke’s Behaving Badly novel, Nicholas Smithfield has inherited a title and a bride . . .